tirara01/tirara01/README.md

-## My interest is game development
+## MY name is Bae Jou won and My interest is game development